position-pal/Documentation/content/docs/7-devops/devops.md

 - automatically delete branches after the PR has been merged.
 - automatically comment on PRs that have conflicts or do not respect the Conventional Commits standard.

-Merge protections are in place to ensure merges are performed only when the `success` job of the CI pipeline is successful, not unresolved conversations are present, and no conflicts are present.
+Merge protections are in place to ensure merges are performed only when the `success` job of the CI pipeline is successful, there are no unresolved conversations and no conflicts are present.

 The complete configuration can be found [here](https://github.com/position-pal/mergify-config/blob/main/.mergify.yml).